Get exclusive member benefits & effect social change. Join Today

 To diagnose bacterial pneumonia, your doctor will:

-The Centers for Disease Control and Prevention (CDC) recommends a pneumonia vaccine for adults age 65 and older.
-The vaccine is also available for adults at higher risk for pneumonia due to impaired health or immune status.
+The Centers for Disease Control and Prevention (CDC) also recommends a pneumonia vaccine for infants, young children, and adults age 65 and older.

 Written by: Cynthia Chase, Marijane Leonard, and Ana Gotter